russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Tasks/Runway to the Culminating Task.md

 - looks for ways to apply abstraction (add more helper views)

 > [!TIP]
 > Here is [a video where this exercise was introduced](https://www.youtube.com/embed/raGKKZjigk4) to one of the sections of Grade 11 Intro to Computer Science.
+>
-It may be helpful to understand how to get started.
+> It may be useful to watch this to understand how to get started.

 <small>[[Current Courses/Grade 11 Introduction to Computer Science/Tasks/Runway to the Culminating Task#Runway to the Culminating Task\|Back to top ⬆]]</small>